tronprotocol/documentation-en/docs/index.md

 Then you can use the `backupwallet` command to view the private key of the account, you need to enter the password according to the prompt.
 It is recommended to save the private key.

-## Step 3：Start java-tron node
+## Step 3：Start Java-tron node
 Java-tron is a TRON network client that enables computers to connect to the TRON network.
 The network in this tutorial refers to the TRON nile testnet.
-To start java-tron, you need first obtain the java-tron executable file, please refer to the [Installation and Deployment](https://tronprotocol.github.io/documentation-en/developers/deployment/) chapter, and then run the following command to start java-tron.
+To start Java-tron, you need first obtain the Java-tron executable file, please refer to the [Installation and Deployment](https://tronprotocol.github.io/documentation-en/developers/deployment/) chapter, and then run the following command to start Java-tron.
 ```shell=
 $  java -Xmx24g -XX:+UseConcMarkSweepGC -jar FullNode.jar -c nile_net_config.conf
 ```
-After java-tron starts, the logs will include the following:
+After Java-tron starts, the logs will include the following:
 ```
 11:07:58.758 INFO  [main] [app](Args.java:1143) ************************ Net config ************************
 11:07:58.758 INFO  [main] [app](Args.java:1144) P2P version: 201910292